 Backlinks usually refers to one website adding a hyperlink to their page which targets another website e.g.

 send-links.com >>> receive-links.com

-The importance of inbound links to the SEO performance of a website cannot be understated, historically backlinks have been counted as “votes” which Google and other search engines have interpreted as signals to help order websites within in the index.
+The importance of natural backlinks or inbound links for the SEO performance of a website cannot be understated, historically backlinks have been counted as “votes” which Google and other search engines have interpreted as signals to help order websites within the index.